GH2user/hass-crypto-icons/README.md

 ### Icon Requests?
 Your crypto coin not there?
+You like another design.
 Let me know what's missing by raising a [Custom Icon Request](https://github.com/arallsopp/hass-hue-icons/issues/new?assignees=arallsopp&labels=icon+request&template=custom-icon-request.md&title=Icon%20Request%20%5Bname%20of%20fixture%5D).

-### Discussion:
+## Discussion:
 There's a thread over at the [home assistant forums](https://community.home-assistant.io/t/created-custom-colorizable-hue-icons-as-a-lovelace-resource) that tracks this repo.